Products

 Payment gateway definition

-You need a payment processing system to accept online payments.
+You need a payment processing system to process online transactions.
 It will work in harness with you to crank your sales up.
-Taking countless tasks off your hands, a gateway functions right behind the scene while you benefit financially.
+Taking countless tasks off your hands, a gateway functions right behind the scenes while you benefit financially.

-Once a customer adds products to a virtual cart and jumps to the checkout, a payment system comes in, performing a myriad of processes in the background of the transaction.
+Once a customer adds products to a virtual cart and jumps to the checkout, a system comes in, performing a myriad of processes in the background of the transaction.
 A shopper can go through the whole procedure in the twinkling of an eye.
-But indeed, various complex tasks take place there, authenticating the transaction and allowing a client to complete their purchase.
-Let’s take a glance at what is happening behind the stage:
+However, various complex tasks take place there, such as authenticating the transaction and allowing a client to complete their purchase.
+If you’re wondering how to add online payment to my website, let’s take a glance at what is happening behind the stage:

 • When a buyer clicks on a “Place an Order” button, they are asked to provide their billing details.